 - Duress – If the deceased was coerced, forced or convinced to sign a will that they would not have done so otherwise..

 - Due execution – In Dallas and throughout Texas, the person signing the will must take certain steps.
 If not executed according to the law, the will can be voided.

-Are you suspicious that a will was executed wrongfully, a Dallas probate lawyer from Michael P. Fleming & Associates, P.C., can assist you, starting with a free and confidential consultation.
+Are you suspicious that a will was executed wrongfully, a Dallas probate lawyer from Fleming Law, P.C., can assist you, starting with a free and confidential consultation.

 What Assets Can You Put in a Will?

 A will can include any type of property including pets, corporate shares, cash, bank accounts, collections, jewelry, real property, royalties, stock, cars, just about anything of value.

 This is probably the most important decision one makes when creating a will.
 This person is responsible for ensuring that your property left to your beneficiaries gets distributed according to your wishes.
 When choosing your executor, you should:

 - A Family Member Might be best – Many people family member as an executor.
 If a family member is somebody you trust the most, that might be a good idea as the executor of your will.